OpenThread Temperature Sensor Network with Tock

 Stages

-We divide this tutorial into four stages, with checkpoints that you can use to skip ahead.
+We divide this tutorial into five stages, with checkpoints that you can use to skip ahead.
 Each stage contains information on how to obtain all checkpoint-code required for it.

 -